 Join us for a powerful course to re-think and re-frame the role of teachers and educators in supporting children’s emerging social competence.
 This event will flex your thinking, question your knowing, and change your practice forever.

-This course includes self paced and live content.
-It will be run throughout 2022.
+This course includes self paced video and written content.
+It will be run throughout 2023.

 This course is listed on the School Readiness Funding Menu https://www.education.vic.gov.au/childhood/providers/funding/Pages/SRFmenu.aspx